-The ball mouse is simple, cheap and reasonably reliably.
-It has just one flaw – it gets dirty.
+The ball mouse was simple, cheap and reasonably reliably.
+It had just one flaw – a tendency toi get dirty.
 As you roll the mouse around the desk the ball picks up bits of yuck that wrap around the rollers and eventually stop it working accurately.
 The yuck makes the rollers slip against the ball and mean that the cursor moves erratically.

 You can see the dirt on the rollers that stopped this mouse in its tracks